Rishabh-Sh1rma/Tax-management-System---java-Netbeans/README.md

 ### Tax Calculation System

-This Java-based project, developed in NetBeans using Maven, is designed to assist users in calculating taxes under both the new and old tax regimes.
-The project is backed by a MySQL database managed through XAMPP, ensuring secure and efficient data handling.
+This Java-based project, developed in NetBeans using Maven, is designed to automate tax calculation system and to address a real-world problem-----(lack of transparency in tax breakdowns).
+It provides users with a detailed view of allowances & deductions, helping taxpayers optimize savings and gain a clearer understanding of their finances..
+The project is backed by a SQL database managed through XAMPP, ensuring secure and efficient data handling.
 The system provides a user-friendly interface for managing various types of income, investments, and allowances, while also offering robust security features such as password management and email verification via OTP.

 ### Features:
 1. **Tax Summary Download**: Users can easily download a summary of their taxes after entering all relevant tax calculation details.